maxpetul/C3X/README.md

 ## Neighborhoods

-Neighborhoods can be enabled via `enable_neighborhood_districts`.
-Neighborhoods allow a city to expand in population beyond a certain amount set by `cities_can_share_buildings_by_districts`.
+Enabled via `enable_neighborhood_districts`.
+Neighborhoods allow a city to expand in population beyond a certain amount set by `maximum_pop_before_neighborhood_needed`.
 After that point, a city will need Neighborhoods, each of what allow the city population to grow at `per_neighborhood_pop_growth_enabled` for each Neighborhood.

 Each culture has 4 possible Neighborhood art designs for each era, for visual variety.
 We use a [semi-random algorithm keyed by tile X and Y coordinates](https://github.com/instafluff0/C3X_Districts/blob/districts_v1/injected_code.c#L18537-L18548)to (mostly) ensure adjancent tiles use different art while keeping the chosen art deterministic (consistent every time it is rendered).